 The school opened its doors to 19 students on September 6, 2011 in the old Best Foods Mayonnaise factory in the Mission District of San Francisco.
 In the first year, the students experienced four arcs, talked to a multitude of experts and went on dozens of field trips while taking on their learning with first-hand experience and focused on projects and applicable learning.
 The second year saw a change in the space, the number of students, and the number of collaborators, and with three arcs to dive deep into, the students began to embody what it means to be a Brightworks student and a member of the community.
+In year three, we built a solid foundation and felt more confident than ever in our student body and our curriculum.
 We continue to grow and change each year with new students, staff, and families, and a better, more clear understanding of how the arc pedagogy works and how to approach the curriculum with each student’s needs in mind in order to help them on their way to becoming life-long learners and competent, curious citizens of the world.